Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Introduction

 Theorem 1.1 implies a conjecture of R. Schoen \cite{S} in dimension $n\geq 12$, which in turn implies a conjecture of M. Gromov \cite{G} (see also p.
-346 in \cite{F}; note that the main theorem of \cite{F} is a partial result on Gromov's conjecture for $n\geq 5$) in dimension $n\geq 12$; the 4-dimensional case of the Schoen conjecture was solved in Corollary 1 in \cite{CTZ}.
+346 in \cite{F}; note that the main theorem of \cite{F} may be viewed as a partial result on Gromov's conjecture for $n\geq 5$) in dimension $n\geq 12$; the 4-dimensional case of the Schoen conjecture was solved in Corollary 1 in \cite{CTZ}.